tanleekee/demo-terraform/README.md

 ```
 ## Clean up cloud resources

 :warning: **Warning:** Remember to clean up all cloud resources to stop incurring cost in your AWS account.

+Terraform will prompt for confirmation.
+Enter yes to proceed, or no to cancel.
 ```
 terraform destroy
 ```